ayushsingh82/CourseCast/README.md

-# Adbase
+# Course-Cast

-Bnb-Ads is a platform designed for running advertising campaigns targeted at specific regions such as Asia, the Pacific, and Europe.
-Users can initiate their campaigns by depositing Ethereum (ETH), after which the campaign goes live on our platform.
+Course-Cast is a platform designed for running educational advertising campaigns targeted at specific regions such as Asia, the Pacific, and Europe.
+Organisations can initiate their campaigns by depositing Ethereum (ETH), after which the campaign goes live on our platform.

 ## Features